Leadership & Board of Directors

 Brian Fetterolf serves as the president and CEO of TriState Capital, a wholly owned subsidiary of TriState Capital Holdings, Inc. He holds over 20 years of financial services experience.

-He joined TriState Capital in 2009 and has held a number of positions within the company.
+He joined TriState Capital in 2009 and has held a number of positions within the company during that time.
 Included in his current role as president and CEO, he is responsible for the performance, execution and strategy of the Bank.
-Brian is also President of ChartwellTSC Securities.
+Brian also is a member of the Board of Directors and is the President of ChartwellTSC Securities, a registered broker/dealer subsidiary of TriState Capital, as well.

 Brian holds a Bachelor of Arts degree from Bucknell University in economics, a Juris Doctor degree from Boston College Law School and a Masters of Business Administration Degree from the University of Pittsburgh where he concentrated in finance and accounting.